marcojakob/code.makery.ch/collections/blog/14-03-28-moving-to-code-makery-ch.md

 ## Redesign

 At the same time I made a **complete redesign** and separated the rather large tutorials from the blog (containing shorter posts).
+I changed the technology from [Octopress](http://octopress.org/) to [mixture.io](http://mixture.io/).
+Mixture.io is awesome.
+If you're thinking about creating a static website or blog, you should definitely check out mixture.io!

 ## Expect More Tutorials